 Yangel himself had been at the launch pad, but had left the launch area to chat with a senior launch official over a cigarette.
 When Yangel saw the disaster unfolding before him, he hysterically tried to rush over to the launch pad and had to be restrained by his colleagues.
 The fires raged for two hours.
 Survivors were rushed to the hospital.
 At first, the military refused to tell the doctors what had caused the patients' horrible burns, but the doctors were insistent and were finally told about the corrosive propellants.

-* On hearing of the disaster, Krushchev immediately ordered Leonid Brezhnev, then the largely ceremonial Soviet president, to go to Baikonur with an investigative team and figure out what went wrong.
-Krushchev made it clear to Brezhnev not to rush his judgements.
+* On hearing of the disaster, Khrushchev immediately ordered Leonid Brezhnev, then the largely ceremonial Soviet president, to go to Baikonur with an investigative team and figure out what went wrong.
+Khrushchev made it clear to Brezhnev not to rush his judgements.

 In the meantime, the dead were attended to.
 Many remains were impossible to identify.
 The exact count of the dead, including those killed outright and those who died in the hospital later, remains unclear, estimates ranging from 92 to 190.
 The military personnel were buried in a mass grave in the launch site, while some of the civilians were sent home for burial.
 On 26 October 1960, the Soviet newspapers published a short official government communique informing the public that Marshal of Artillery Mitrofan Nedelin had died in the airplane crash, of which no details were given.